ssddanbrown/inlets/docs/vps.md

 ## How do I enable TLS / HTTPS?

-* Create a DNS A record for your exit-node IP and the DNS entry `exit.domain.com` (replace as necessary).
+* Create a DNS A record for your exit-server IP and the DNS entry `exit.domain.com` (replace as necessary).

 * Download Caddy from the [Releases page](https://github.com/mholt/caddy/releases).